Seek Returns logo

 Min

-APD vs. CLF: A comparison of their P/B Ratio against their respective Chemicals - Specialty and Steel industry benchmarks.
+APD vs. CLF: A comparison of their Price-to-Sales Ratio (TTM) against their respective Chemicals and Metals & Mining industry benchmarks.

 Valuation at a Glance